 - iOS 2.0+

 - watchOS 2.0+

-NSScanner object interprets and converts the characters of an
+Scanner object interprets and converts the characters of a

-NSString object into number and string values.
-You assign the scanner’s string on creating it, and the scanner progresses through the characters of that string from beginning to end as you request items.
+String into number and string values.
+You assign the scanner’s string when you create the scanner, and the scanner progresses through the characters of that string from beginning to end as you request items.

-Because of the nature of class clusters, scanner objects aren’t actual instances of the
+Because of the nature of class clusters, a scanner object isn’t an actual instance of the

-NSScanner class but one of its private subclasses.
+Scanner class, but is one of its private subclasses.
 Although a scanner object’s class is private, its interface is public, as declared by this abstract superclass,

-NSScanner object to ignore a set of characters as it scans the string using the
+Scanner object to ignore a set of characters as it scans the string, use the

 characters property.
-Characters in the skip set are skipped over before scanning the target.
+Characters in the skip set are skipped over before the target is scanned.
 The default set of characters to skip is the whitespace and newline character set.